 Man City beat Brentford to close gap to Arsenal to two points in title race

-Manchester City score twice in the second half of their Premier League match against Brentford to maintain title hopes.
+Manchester City score three in the second half of their Premier League match against Brentford to maintain title hopes.

 Manchester City kept their slender Premier League title hopes alive as Jeremy Doku inspired a 3-0 win against Brentford.